• Skip to main content

 Dr. Jason Tan

-The author of Polycentric Mission Leadership, better known as Joe Handley, is the president of Asian Access and was the founding director of Azusa Pacific University’s Office of World Mission.
+The author of Polycentric Mission Leadership, better known as Joe Handley, is the president of A3 and was the founding director of Azusa Pacific University’s Office of World Mission.
 He also served as lead mission pastor of Rolling Hills Covenant Church and a co-catalyst for the Lausanne Movement in Leader Development.
 Recently, he was invited to join a new global initiative for multiplying Christian leaders called the Galilean Movement.
 All these ministries provided a myriad of leadership scenarios relevant to the context of his experience and reflection on missional leadership.

 The thesis of the book builds on a conceptual approach to understanding mission history through the lens of polycentric missiology as developed by Allen Yeh (p.16ff).
 Handley envisions a leadership model called Polycentric Mission Leadership characterized by the following values, “collaborative, communal, diverse, free, relational, and charismatic” (Chapter 4).
 He believes that these leadership ideals foster a “rich diversity of sources” that lead to “better and more representative outcomes than the traditional top-down hierarchical” leadership approach (Chapter 1, p.
 7).
 This leadership model could address the “centralized or statist” approach to mission leadership and governance that are ineffective given our current complex reality (Chapter 1, p.6).